Top of Page

 Osteopathic Principles and Practice Department Research Activities

-We are committed to advancing the understanding of osteopathic manipulative treatment (OMT) as a treatment technique and to understanding how best to train future osteopathic physicians in this skill.
-To this end, all our faculty members and pre-doctoral osteopathic principles and practice fellows are engaged in research, focused on determining mechanisms, and the effects of OMT on the Immune system in collaboration with NSU’s Institute of Neuro Immune Medicine.
-We encourage research involvement by interested students both inside and outside of Nova Southeastern University.
+We are committed to advancing the understanding of osteopathic manipulative treatment (OMT) as a treatment technique.
+In addition, to understand how best to train future osteopathic physicians in this skill.
+To this end, all our faculty members and pre-doctoral osteopathic principles and practice fellows are engaged in research focused on determining mechanisms, and the effects of OMT on the Immune system, in collaboration with NSU’s Institute of Neuro Immune Medicine.
+We encourage research involvement by interested students both internal and external of Nova Southeastern University.

-Each year, the Predoctoral OPP Fellows and the Sports Medicine Fellows engage in ongoing research and development projects of their own.
+Each year, the Predoctoral OPP Fellows engage in ongoing research and development projects of their own.
 All Fellows are given additional training in osteopathic research design, abstract development, and poster presentation development.

 Our research projects include: